dylanmsu/Ultrasonic_Phased_Array/README.md

 The red dots at the bottom are sources emitting pure sinusodial signals with an adjusted phase delay so all the waves are in phase at the red dot around the middle.

+There is also an included python script called 'wave_equation.py' that focuses the waves to your mouse location by manipulating the phases of the emitters.
+It solves the 2d wave equation so it should be more acurate than the above animation.

 ## Setup
 There are two array's used in the levitation example.
 One is facing upwards and the other is facing downwards.
 They are facing eachother with a distance of 70mm.
 This distance is arbitrarily chosen based on the needed volume for levitation.